 Additional Criteria.
 The State further specifies its target group(s) as follows:

 The target populations are inclusive of elders and individuals with physical disabilities who meet at least the functional criteria for admission to the nursing facility.
-Individuals that participate in the EPD waiver must live in their own private residence, apartment, or an assisted living facility
+Individuals that participate in the EPD waiver must live in a private residence, apartment, or an assisted living facility

 Transition of Individuals Affected by Maximum Age Limitation.
 When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):